SZSilence06/PyLuaTblParser/README.md

 * index ::= Number
 * index ::= String

+This parser will convert Lua list to Python list or dict according to wheher there exists 'key=value' pattern.
+If the table is converted to dict, then (key, value) pairs with value=None will be discarded.

+Only allows key to be number or string so far.

 This parser is able to deal with:
 * Strings as follows
 ```Lua